 - Each product data source node will show the number of identities found under the product search.

-From the Link Analysis view result screen, you can initiate Person Detail and Enhanced Report searches.
+- From the Link Analysis view result screen, you can initiate Person Detail and Enhanced Report searches (see below).

 Steps to perform a Detail/Enhanced Report search from the Link Analysis View:

-- Navigate to the result screen and select the Link Analysis view.
+- Or navigate to the result screen and select the Link Analysis view after launching an existing person search.

 - Expand the Data Query Node.